 A curved stairlift can be designed to return around both top and bottom newel posts which not only provides greater safety for getting on and off the stairlift but also frees up the staircase if you or others wish to use the stairs.
-Wherever the stairlift starts or finishes, the small footprint, slimline foldable chair ensures the stairlift is not an obstacle to be navigated.
-Often considered the heavy duty stairlift, stair users will find the curved stairlifts much more beneficial for mobility, and can even be accompanied with a stair rail.
+Wherever the stairlift starts or finishes, the small footprint, the slimline foldable chair ensures the stairlift is not an obstacle to be navigated.
+Often considered the heavy-duty stairlift, stair users will find the curved stairlifts much more beneficial for mobility, and can even be accompanied with a stair rail.

-A curved stairlift can usually be fitted either side of your staircase and is secured in place by fixing the stairlift rail to the tread of the stairs.
+A curved stairlift can usually be fitted on either side of your staircase and is secured in place by fixing the stairlift rail to the tread of the stairs.
 The self-levelling chair ensures you have a safe and comfortable ride between floors.
-Adaptmyhome work with closely with a number of stairlift manufacturers, so we are able to match the right stairlift to you and your home, you can choose from a ranged of curved model stairlifts that come with many different functionalities, such as a high powered swivel seat, half landing, modular rail and remote control options.
+Adaptmyhome work closely with a number of stairlift manufacturers, so we are able to match the right stairlift to you and your home, you can choose from a range of curved model stairlifts that come with many different functionalities, such as a high powered swivel seat, half landing, modular rail and remote control options.

 Would you like a free consultation?